Guárico: 19th Century

 During the war of independence, several battles took place in the region of Guárico.

 The military chief José Tomás Boves defeated Vicente Campo Elías in La Puerta, near San Juan de los Morros, on February 3, 1814.
 A few months later, in June, the Spanish troops again under the command of Boves defeated the troops of Simón Bolívar and Santiago Mariño on the same battlefield.

 On August 2, 1816 the battle of Quebrada Honda near El Socorro took place.
 The royalists were defeated by the Republican army led by the Scottish adventurer Gregor MacGregor.

 The Plains troops led by José Antonio Páez defeated the Royalist forces of Marshal Pablo Morillo on February 12, 1818.
 However, Morillo was able to defeat the troops of General Simón Bolívar in the third battle of La Puerta.

 After independence, Guárico became the scene of numerous battles in the civil wars that plagued the country in the 19th century.

 Venezuela entered into a deep crisis from 1842 onwards.
 In 1846 an uprising took place that was particularly felt in Guárico.
 Peasants and other poor people complained about social injustice and numerous groups criticized the political situation in which only a few elites held all the power.
 The protests continued until May 1847.

 The creation with the name of Guárico Province dates from 1848 when the province of Caracas was divided into three.

 In 1856 Guárico became part of the 21 provinces of Venezuela until 1864 when it was declared an independent state, and an integral part of the United States of Venezuela.

-On February 17, 1860, the battle of Coplé between the federalist and central government troops took place near Calabozo.
-The battle itself did not give clear results, but the continuation of the guerrilla warfare after this episode led to the signing of a peace agreement on March 23, 1893 between the Federalists and the government of the caudillo Antonio Guzmán Blanco.
+On February 17, 1860, the Battle of Coplé between the federalist and central government troops took place near Calabozo.
+The battle itself did not give clear results, but the continuation of the guerrilla warfare after this episode led to the signing of a peace agreement on April 23, 1863 between the Federalists and the Government.

 In 1879 the state became part of the Gran Estado Miranda with what is now Bolívar (present-day Miranda), Guzmán Blanco (present-day Aragua), Apure and Nueva Esparta.
 In 1889 this state was renamed Miranda.

 On March 11, 1892, the caudillo Joaquín Crespo rose up against the president of that time, Raimundo Andueza Palacio, who had wanted to change the constitution at the beginning of 1892 in order to supposedly govern for two more years.
 Joaquín Crespo marched from his hacienda in Guárico to Caracas, where he took power.

 In 1898, Guárico acquired its autonomy again and in 1899 it was ratified by presidential decree.
 From this date on, it remained an independent state even though it suffered changes in its territory.
 Its boundaries with the state of Aragua were established by a protocol signed in 1933.

 General Juan Vicente Gómez defeated near San Juan de los Morros the troops of General Luciano Mendoza, who was fighting on the side of the so-called Liberating Revolution against Cipriano Castro.